This programme is now closed. Visit the NCCPE projects and services page to learn more about what we are currently doing.

 6th September 2022, 10.00-16.00 BST

 The ethics of engagement is a critical consideration when planning and delivering your work.
 This interactive event explored the ethical considerations needed to do engagement well.
 Through case studies and discussion, delegates had the opportunity to explore the nature of controversy, and how these can be managed in an appropriate way.
 This session included a reflection on what people value and how values play out when working alongside others.

 This workshop was aimed at those with some engagement experience, who are keen to reflect on their own practices, and develop new insights into how to improve their work.

 12th January 2023, 10.00-16.00 GMT

-This workshop covers three main challenges for those seeing to embed engagement into their work: how to evaluate your programme effectively; if and how to sustain your work; and how to advocate for the value of engagement within your research.
-These separate but interlinked challenges will be explored through interactive workshops, reflective sessions, and panel discussions.
+This workshop covered three main challenges for those seeing to embed engagement into their work: how to evaluate your programme effectively; if and how to sustain your work; and how to advocate for the value of engagement within your research.
+These separate but interlinked challenges were be explored through interactive workshops, reflective sessions, and panel discussions.

-The event is aimed at anyone who has experienced one or more the challenges listed, who wants to explore options for addressing them in the future.
-From those with lots of experience of public engagement to those who are just starting out, the workshop will provide opportunities to reflect together and share ideas and perspectives.
+The event was aimed at anyone who has experienced one or more the challenges listed, who wanted to explore options for addressing them in the future.
+From those with lots of experience of public engagement to those who are just starting out, the workshop provided opportunities to reflect together and share ideas and perspectives.

-These events are intended for anyone working with environmental research with an interest in engagement and knowledge exchange.
-This includes:
+These events were intended for anyone working with environmental research with an interest in engagement and knowledge exchange.
+This included:

 - Environmental researchers at any career level (PhD and above; project staff)